6 Minimalist WordPress Themes For The Minimalist Esthetic

 While nothing major, it’s a great example of a simple feature that creates a better user experience.

 Overall, this theme is simple (duh!), but it still gives you enough functionality and features to create your own bloggers paradise.

-I also thought the help and documentation pages were a nice touch, and could be really useful for those new to the big bad world of WordPress.
+The help and documentation pages were also a nice touch, and could be really useful for those new to the big bad world of WordPress.

 According to the WordPress.org theme page: Author is a theme made for its namesake.

 Its layout supposedly promotes readability, and the theme is best suited for simple blogs, magazines, or news sites.
 It also comes with complete WooCommerce support and is fully compatible with our friend Gutenberg.

 But enough with the hype, let’s see how it all goes down in WP.

 After activating the theme, you’re immediately taken to the “Author Dashboard” which is a pleasant surprise.

 The dashboard gives you access to everything from a getting started guide, to support sites, and the themes change log.